Digital Banking

 Strangler fig approach to progressive modernisation of digital banking

-With this article, I would like to introduce a stepwise approach to modernising banking architectures, deigned around customer experience and needs, focusing on reducing risks and providing value faster, incrementally and iteratively.
+A stepwise approach to modernising banking architectures is designed around customer, reducing risks and providing value faster, incrementally and iteratively.

 Plumery unveils availability of Digital Success Fabric on Google Cloud Marketplace